syncfusion-content/maui-docs/MAUI/Segmented-Control/selection.md

 {% endtabs %}

 ## Customize Selected Segment

-The selected segment of the Segmented control is customized by using `SelectionIndicatorSettings` property of `SfSegmentedControl`.
+The selected segment of the Segmented control is customized using the `SelectionIndicatorSettings` property of `SfSegmentedControl`.

 ### Customize Selected Segment Background

 #### Customize Selected Segment Background of Segmented Control

-You can customize the selected segment background, by using `Background` property of `SelectionIndicatorSettings`.
+Customize the selected segment background using the `Background` property of `SelectionIndicatorSettings`.

 {% tabs %}
 {% highlight XAML %}